victordelva/codechallence-task-board/README.md

 ## What we value
 * Simple design
     * SOLID
     * KISS
     * DRY
 * Effective Architectural and design decisions
     * Separating business rules from infrastructure details
 * REST api design
 * Testing Strategy
     * Provide the right amount of unit/integration/end-to-end tests following the testing pyramid or any principle you choose.
 * Straightforward setup and execution

 | :memo: | We understand that all decisions in Engineering are tradeoffs, so please include a readme with your decision-making process. |
 |--------|:-----------------------------------------------------------------------------------------------------------------------------|

+# Decisions